-If the stray cat is not friendly, it may be feral.
+If the cat is not friendly and approachable, it may be a feral.
 These cats are able to look after themselves.
-So long as a feral cat is healthy, it will live happily outside.
+So long as a feral cat is healthy, they will live happily outside.
 We support the trapping and neutering of feral cats where local charities have the capacity to do so.

-- Cats roam over a wide area, so ask around to see if anyone knows who the cat belongs to.
+- Cats roam over a wide area, so ask around to see if anyone knows who it belongs to.

 - If you can safely transport the cat to a vet, you could have it scanned for a microchip.

 - If this isn’t possible but you can get close enough to put a collar on it, then download our Paper cat collars [PDF 36.5KB].
 Take precautions when approaching the cat and fixing the collar.

 - You can also download and print a Found poster [PDF 10.7KB] and Lost and found contact list [PDF 20KB].

 - We also recommend you visit Pets Located, an online resource that reunites owners with their pets.

 You can decide to take on a stray cat yourself if no owner can be found - find out more about the needs of cats.